 Introduce methods of protecting critical infrastructure with this course designed specifically for college students with a basic understanding of network and computer security.

 The course was created in collaboration with George Mason University’s Center for Infrastructure Protection and Homeland Security, leveraging its graduate-level coursework to produce a beginning course suitable for undergraduate students with a basic understanding of network and computer security.
 NCyTE Center sponsored and published the course, making it available to instructors for their use under a Creative Commons license.

-Course materials, which can be accessed and downloaded below, include:
+Course materials, which can be accessed and downloaded from the online course book, include:

 - 11 slide presentations, with instructor notes

 - Suggested reading assignments, mainly from government documents in the public domain